RyKaj/Documentation/Leadership/Dealing-with-the-Elephant.md

 ------------

-# Information Technology : Dealing with the Elephant
+# Leadership : Dealing with the Elephant

 Conflicts are fascinating.
 Now, this may be the organisational